Reneechang17/Netflix-CloudPipeline/README.md

 ## Project Instruction
 - ‼ Note: This project involves the use of **paid** AWS services.
-Please be aware that charges will apply if you use them!
+Please be aware that charges will apply.
 - Before starting, you need an AWS account.
 (Search: AWS Management console and register one with free)

 ### Step 1: Setting up EC2 for local running app with cloud service

 #### Launch T2 large EC2 instance(Ubuntu)
-- 1. For this project, we using **T2 large**(which is not in free tier).
+1. For this project, we using **T2 large**(which is not in free tier).
 Because we are going to do a lot of stuff like different plugins so we need a big server, make sure you choose T2 Large instance!
-- 2. For operating system → Ubuntu
+2. For operating system → Ubuntu
-- 3.
+3.